culvertsoft/mgen/index_l_Advanced_use.md

                                          final Map<String, String> settings);
     }

 The input we have to work with is a Project model and some settings - And we should produce a list of GeneredSourceFile items.
-Handling the she settings parameter is optional - it is just a map containing the settings you provided in your IDL project file, module files and command line arguments.
+Handling the settings parameter is optional - it is just a map containing the settings you provided in your IDL project file, module files and command line arguments.

 The Project parameter is where the interesting content exists.
 A Project is an MGen API class that describes your model (see the MGen API javadoc documentation or [the source](https://github.com/culvertsoft/mgen/blob/master/mgen-api/src/main/java/se/culvertsoft/mgen/api/model/Project.java)).
 You can query it for what modules a project contains (project.modules()) and what dependencies (project.dependencies()) it has.